guillaumedherouville/mckinsey-methane-hackathon/docs/index.md

 ## Running the project
 To navigate the project, we suggest :

-- View the documentation with 'mkdocs-serve' (to be hosted on github pages when the repo will be made public)
+- View the documentation on https:// ...
+-> Alternatively, you can run 'mkdocs serve' in your terminal to have a local host

-- Run the app on https:// ...   (for more details, see the documentation)
+- Run the app on https:// ...   (for a more extensive description, see the documentation)

-## To-do list:
-- Create tests
-- Finish the app
-- Add docstrings